madhurabindu/BehaviouralPatterns/Mediator/readme.md

 - Mediator and Observer are competing patterns.
 The difference between them is that Observer distributes communication by introducing "observer" and "subject" objects, whereas a Mediator object encapsulates the communication between other objects.
 We've found it easier to make reusable Observers and Subjects than to make reusable Mediators.

 - On the other hand, Mediator can leverage Observer for dynamically registering colleagues and communicating with them.
+(As done in the example here)

 - Mediator is similar to Facade in that it abstracts functionality of existing classes.
 Mediator abstracts/centralizes arbitrary communication between colleague objects, it routinely "adds value", and it is known/referenced by the colleague objects (i.e. it defines a multidirectional protocol).
 In contrast, Facade defines a simpler interface to a subsystem, it doesn't add new functionality, and it is not known by the subsystem classes (i.e. it defines a unidirectional protocol where it makes requests of the subsystem classes but not vice versa).